hannahkates/global-remittances/README.md

-# Data Viz: Global Network of Remittances
+# Data Viz: Global Flow of Remittances

 ## About
 This is a d3.js data visualization of remittances between all countries in the world.
 It shows the transfer relationships and estimated amounts.